Shanu7061/BePatientPortal/README.md

 Back-End :- Node, Express, MongoDb

--Created collection for Users and Appointments -Developed enpoints for Login, Register and Logout -Developed enpoints for Appointment creations,and to get list of all the appointments
+-Created collection for Users and Appointments -Developed enpoints for Login, Register,Logout -Developed enpoints for Appointment creations,and to get list of all the appointments

 SECURITY IMPROVEMENTS